 M.A.
-Women's Studies/Ph.D.
+Women's, Gender and Sexuality Studies/Ph.D.
 Sociology Joint Degree Program

 Applicants will be reviewed by the Graduate Directors and Committees of both departments.
 Applications for the joint program can also be considered after entry into either program.